vladimirdabic/Blaze/README.md

 - Classes
 - Lists
 - Dictionaries
+- Events
 - All of the expected control flow (if, while, for)

-Planned features:
-- Events

 ## Events
 As Blaze is an embeddable language, it has to have some kind of event system.\